 The company’s principal Frank Rinderknecht said he was impelled to create the X-Trem after noticing how cumbersome the load bays of pickups could be with their high-up flatbeds.
-To overcome this, he devised his patented multiplex “X-Tra-Lift” device, which could crane up and lower to the ground any item of equipment on board.
+To overcome this, he devised his patented multiplex “X-Tra-Lift” device, which could crane up and lower to the ground any item of equipment on board for more information emergencyhomesolutionsoc.com.
 Not so far removed from the lifting gear on a garbage truck, this was also designed to double as a rollover bar in the event of the X-Trem overturning in an accident.

 So the X-Trem could frequent building sites during the week and beaches at the weekend.
 As “presentation cargo,” Rinspeed commissioned one of the smallest ever functional hovercraft from Japanese company Sorex—and the first ever “fitted” to any car.